LucasJJulien/PerfectDesign/README.md

 - [ ] Add support for NPM
   - [ ] Build system to compile only used CSS
 - [ ] Add examples/templates
-- [ ] Restructure JsDelivr integration
+- [ ] Expand EM support across the library

 ## Documentation
 Full documentation is in development and will be presented on a webpage separate from this readme.
 Previous documentation releases will be made available.